 RIP Seaga But You Still Have These Politicians Out Here Sweating

 Every year, around May to August, usually, there’s a repetitive argument that exist in Jamaica society.
 Whether on traditional or social media, this debate takes place where person inquire why do Jamaica’s authorities continue to mandate the wearing of jacket and tie for men in formal spaces - especially in a tropical climate.
 The thing is however, there was once a time in this country’s modern history, when the government of Jamaica went on a campaign to change societal norms - that is: change what male formal attire means in the Jamaica.
-Through this campaign, the safari styled dress suit known as the Kariba became arguably, the most popular formal dress suit in 1970’s Jamaica.
+Through this campaign, the safari styled dress suit known as the Kariba became arguably the most popular formal dress suit in 1970’s Jamaica.

 Additional Knowledge